apple/coremltools/docs-guides/source/faqs.md

 For more information, see [Typed Execution](typed-execution).

-You can also refer to the [Debugging And Perf Utilities](mlmodel-debugging-perf-utilities.md) to identify operations that may be causing numerical inconsistencies between the source and the converted model.
+You can also refer to the [Debugging And Performance Utilities](mlmodel-debugging-perf-utilities.md) to identify operations that may be causing numerical inconsistencies between the source and the converted model.

 ## Image Preprocessing for Converting torchvision